Orbitron allows users to get a schedule of satellite overflights.

 NOAA 19 - 137.10 MHz

-When the Meteor-M2 satellite appears, a special Meteor Demodulator plugin is activated.
+When the Meteor-M2 satellite is registered, a special plugin called “Meteor Demodulator” will be activated.

-A special program for processing images from this satellite Meteor-M 2 LRPT Analyzer will also be launched.
+The special software for processing of images received from the satellite, named “Meteor-M 2 LRPT Analyzer”, will also be launched.